nus-cs2103/website-base/admin/tools.md

 <box type="warning" seamless>

+**Cautions about Git GUIs** (especially if you are new to Git):

-**Caveat against using other Git GUIs**: While we do not _insist_ that you use Sourcetree, note that we are unable  to provide any support if you run into any problems while using a different Git GUI.
+* **Using Git GUIs other than Sourcetree** is allowed, but we are unable  to provide support if you run into any problems while using a different Git GUI.
+* **Using Git (or GitHub) features that come with the IDE** is discouraged as it is better to learn Git/GitHub independent of any other tool.
+* **Using clients provided by GitHub** (e.g., _GitHub Desktop_ app) is discouraged as it will make it harder for you to separate Git features from GitHub features.
+* **Long-term use of a Git GUI for _all_ Git usage** is discouraged as well.
+Once you are over the initial learning curve, it is best to use CLI in tandem with GUI, as each mode has pros and cons.
+Often, the best is to perform operations using CLI and use a GUI to get a more visual view (e.g., to visually inspect the revision graph).
 </box>
 </div>
 </box>